pfreemantlm/dev-standard/Upload/CreativeUpload.md

 * `main_file` - the [raw file](#formats)
 * `thumbnail` - if the `main_file` is a video, include a JPEG `512x288` pixels.
 * `video_file` - if the `main_file` is an SWF (interactive), then this must be supplied.
 It is treated as a [raw file](#formats)
-* creative_params - any query string parameters that need to be added to the end of the creative path as a string. (e.g. key1=value1&key2=value2)
+* creative_params - any query string parameters that need to be added to the end of the creative path as a string.
+Must include leading '?' (e.g. '?key1=value1&key2=value2')

 The following fields are optional: